Department of Natural Resources

 No suitable measures exist for the control of Tyzzer's Disease in wildlife species except to remove and dilute the source of infection.
 This consists of removing lodges and carcasses of dead animals.

 Tyzzer's Disease is a potentially significant influencing factor on muskrat and rabbit populations.
-There have been several die-offs of muskrats in Michigan.
+There have been several die-offs of muskrats in Michigan in the past but none in recent years.
 It is more significant in younger than in adult animals, and during long periods of stress, mortality is at its highest.
 Die-offs may occur in either the spring or the fall.

 Tyzzer's Disease is not of human health significance.